Menu

 KS3

 Pupils should build on and embed the physical development and skills learned in key stages 1 and 2, become more competent, confident and expert in their techniques, and apply them across different sports and physical activities.
 They should understand what makes a performance effective and how they may apply these principles to their own and others’ work.
 They should develop the confidence and interest to get involved in exercise, sports and activities out of school and in later life, and understand and apply the long-term health benefits of physical activity.
-Activities taught throughout Key Stage 3 are as follows: Football, Netball, Swimming, Basketball, Handball, Table Tennis, Tag Rugby, Trampolining, Badminton, Gymnastics, Cricket, Rounders, Softball and Athletics.
+Activities taught throughout Key Stage 3 are as follows: Football, Netball, Swimming, Basketball, Handball, Table Tennis, Tag Rugby, Badminton, Gymnastics, Cricket, Rounders, Softball and Athletics.

 Overview.